 Grandkids will love the Glow Book, the newest product from Crayola, which lets them create their own flashing neon art.
 Little artists draw on the four clear plates using special markers, then put them into the Glow Book base.
 With a push of a button, the drawings come to life!
 My grandkids especially love taking their creations into a dark closet for viewing.
 The toy is suggested for ages 6 and up, but the older grandkids won't be able to keep their hands off it, and it may prove equally tempting to grandparents.

-I'm a big fan of grandparents making photo books for family gifts, but here's a new wrinkle: Let the grandkids make a book for you!
-This kit is designed to make it easy for children as young as 9 to create a book online using their own digital images.
-The price of the kit buys you one finished book, and extra books can be ordered.
-It's a good way to encourage writing and photography skills, as well as encouraging project completion.
-(Books that aren't worked on for 45 days are deleted.)
-All in all, PhotoStory is a good stepping stone that will allow interested grandkids to eventually move up to the more sophisticated photo book sites.
+I'm a big fan of photo books and keepsake journals for family gifts, but here's a new wrinkle: Let the grandkids make a book for you!
+This kit is designed to make it easy for children as young as 6 to create a book.
+The book can either be created online or written and illustrated by hand and sent off for printing.
+The price of the kit buys you one finished 7 X 9 book.
+It's a good way to encourage writing and illustration skills, as well as rewarding grandchildren for project completion.

 Give a grandchild a piece of history as well as a soft, cuddly toy.
 Some modern sock monkeys are knitted rather than being made from socks, but these Ozark Mountain sock monkeys are still created the traditional way.
 They are the most authentic you can buy without going vintage, as they are created from the classic red-heeled socks developed by the Nelson Knitting Company, which was taken over by Fox River Mills in 1992.
 If you have a grandchild over 10, order a kit and make your own!